-The Hungary Initiatives Foundation is pleased to announce the resumption of our general grantmaking activities in accordance with our charter in Spring, 2016.
+The Hungary Foundation is pleased to announce the resumption of our general grantmaking activities in accordance with our charter in Spring, 2016.

 In this anniversary year we invite applications by interested US-based 501.c.3 organizations for grants focusing on the topic of “1956 – Sixty Years Later.”
 The approximately 1.5 million strong Hungarian American community has traditionally organized special events to commemorate 1956.
 In this 60th anniversary year there is evidence of deep interest among members of many Hungarian American organizations to organize appropriate commemorations of this seminal event.
 HIF recognizes the importance of supporting the greater community in these efforts.

 HIF will consider project applications that showcase and celebrate the unique character of Hungarian culture, including music, literature and art as a framework of commemorating the 1956 Revolution.
 Musical celebrations, photographic exhibits, memorial conferences and/or lectures presented in an academic and/or non-political setting, statues or plaques memorializing 1956 and multimedia presentations of personal memoirs will receive favorable consideration.

 All project proposals must be in line with HIF’s mission to celebrate and preserve Hungarian heritage in the United States, to promote positive Hungarian American relations and they must comply with FARA regulations in the United States.
 (Please see “Limitations and Restrictions” on the following page.)